Were You Hit by a Cab in New York City?

 New York City, a major tourist attraction, has over 13,000 yellow [medallion] taxi cabs serving the five boroughs.
 In addition there are numerous licensed car services and "gypsy" or unlicensed car services.
 A significant number of visitors and residents are injured while passengers in taxi cabs or involved in collisions with taxi cabs.
-If you have been injured in a taxi cab accident, contact our New York taxi accident lawyers to discuss your case.
+If you have been injured in a taxi cab accident, contact our New York taxi accident lawyers for a FREE case evaluation.

 New York City's Taxi and Limousine Commission requires that all yellow taxi cabs and all licensed car services carry a minimum of $100,000.00/$300,000.00 in LIABILITY insurance coverage.
 This means that any one person, when injured by or in a taxi cab, has a maximum of $100,000.00 in liability insurance available to them.
 If more than one person is injured in or by a taxi cab there is a maximum of $300,000.00 of insurance available to them in total.
 It is not unusual for a taxi cab to have more than three passengers or be involved with another vehicle having several passengers; all of the injured people would then have to share in the total insurance coverage of $300,000.00.
 Not much money when injuries can be severe.